cervere/vehicle-routing-rest-api/README.md

 To test the 'POST' api to get a winner :

-Request `http://localhost:3000/api/path` with `POST` and in a `x-secret` in the header of the request.
+Request `http://localhost:3000/api/path` with `POST` and in a property `x-secret` in the header of the request.
+**Note:** the valid secret is configured in the `.env` file as `JWT_SECRET`.
+This is mix-up at the moment.
+Ideally `JWT` can be used when proper authentication is in place.
+The secret that need to be mathced with that in the `request header` could be fetched from a remote database.

 The following is an example `data` to be sent in a POST request.
 ```